gulpjs/gulp/docs/writing-a-plugin/README.md

 };
 ```

-When looking through the code of other gulp plugins, you may notice that the transform functions will return the result of the callback:
+Note: When looking through the code of other gulp plugins (and the example above), you may notice that the transform functions will return the result of the callback:

 ```js
 return callback(null, file);